-Company To Microchip Employees For Ease Of Buying Snacks – Seen On Fox & Friends [Opinion]
+Company To Microchip Employees For Ease Of Buying Snacks [Opinion]

 — Willows Vets (@willowsvets) June 7, 2017

 Fox & Friends offered up some funny quips sent in by their viewers today concerning this microchip implant.
-One man tweeted that if someone ever plans to implant one of those chips on him, they better arrive with the SWAT Team.
+One man tweeted that if someone ever intends to implant one of those chips on him, they better arrive with the SWAT team.

 Another man wrote that if the time comes when he needs a chip implant so he can buy snacks and open doors, then it is time for him to learn a new set of skills.
 There wasn’t much positive feedback when the Fox & Friends hosts asked for their viewers’ comments.
 There wasn’t much positive feedback among the hosts themselves this morning.

-It is not known how the employees of Three Square Market feel about this and the hosts on Fox did mention they would like to interview them to get their take on this.
-When it boils down to it, chances are it would probably be an easier sell for a company that supplies these microchips if they can honestly point out that they use it in their own company.
-If they didn’t have their own employees implanted with these chips, the question of “why” is sure to come up during a sales-pitch.
+It is not known how the employees of Three Square Market feel about this, and the hosts on Fox News mentioned they would like to interview them to get their take on this.
+Chances are it would probably be an easier sell for a company that supplies these microchips if they can honestly point out that they use it in their own company.
+If they didn’t have their own employees implanted with these chips, the question of why is sure to come up during a sales pitch.

 [Featured Image by M-SUR/Shutterstock]